Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 2. The grill isn’t receiving gas

-If your tank is full and your grill isn’t receiving any gas, you might need to replace the regulator.
+If your tank is full and your grill isn’t receiving any gas, it might indicate LPG gas regulator problems.
 So, contact your gas fitter for service.

 You can contact our emergency LPG technicians at 0800 435 427 to promptly address any safety issue and avoid unwanted incidents and safety hazards.

-As LPG gas vapour passes through the gas regulator, it expands from high to low pressure, reaching sub-zero temperatures.
+As LPG gas vapour passes through the LPG gas pressure regulator, it expands from high to low pressure, reaching sub-zero temperatures.

-In NZ, where temperature and humidity can significantly vary, the expansion process may cause condensation, frost or ice to form on the regulator and/or freeze the regulator body.
+In NZ, where temperature and humidity can significantly vary, the expansion process may cause condensation, frost or ice to form on the LPG gas bottle regulator and/or freeze the gas bottle regulator body.

 Usually, the freezing should only occur on the outside of the gas pipes and not inside them.

-But if you suspect that a frozen gas regulator causes the issue, contact your gas fitter right away.
+But if you suspect that a frozen gas bottle regulator causes the LPG gas regulator problems, contact your gas fitter right away.

 4. Orange or yellow flame